EverittGill/README-Generator/YourNewReadme.md

   MIT

   ## Installation
-  asdf
+  npm i

   ## Test
-  asdf
+  npm test

   ## Usage
-  adsf
+  asdf

   ## Contributing
-  asdf
+  fdsa

   ## Credits
   asdf
-  asdf
+  fdaa
-  asdf
+  fdas

   ## Questions
-  For any questions reach out to me at asdf or at my GitHub asdf
+  For any questions reach out to me at fdaa or at my GitHub asdf